mosen/puppet-cups/README.md

 To determine the current default printer queue.
 You can make this file part of your login script or manage it using a commercial osx management solution.

+#### Default Paper Size

+Again, OSX doesn't respect lpoptions when you set default page size via `lpoptions` or `lpadmin`.
+The file containing the actual default page size is:

+    ~/Library/Preferences/com.apple.print.PrintingPrefs.plist

+Under the plist key `DefaultPaperID`, which has a string that relates to a non-localised paper size.
+The PrintCore framework seems to have these listed in a binary plist under OSX 10.8.
+You can dump some localised strings using

+    /usr/libexec/plistbuddy -c "print" /System/Library/Frameworks/ApplicationServices.framework/Versions/A/Frameworks/PrintCore.framework/Versions/Current/Resources/English.lproj/Localizable.strings

 #### Vendor PPD Options

 The provider does not currently generate PPD files based upon the vendor supplied printer definition.
 This means that